YK0L0DIY/PigsAndBuls/README.md

 # PigsAndBuls
-Simple game developed in the first yea of university using python
+Simple game developed in the first year of university using python